Answer to Eviction (Interactive Form)

 If you have any questions about your rights or this form, it would be a good idea to read our 5 Steps to Take When Served with Eviction Court Papers.
 You may also want to read our other article, What You Should Know about Evictions in Montana.

-If you have questions about your COVID-19 legal rights, read our FAQs for Montana Renters on Coronavirus.
+If you have questions about your COVID-19 legal rights, read our article “What Protections for Renters Exist in Montana Because of the Pandemic?”.

 Need legal help?